Demystifying Cache—From Bytes to Tags

 When looking up a cache:

-- Use the set index bits to open the correct drawer (set)
+- Use the set index bits to pick a set

-- If they don’t match or the drawer is empty, it’s a miss: fetch the entire block from main memory into that drawer and update its tag
+- If not or empty, miss: load the entire block from memory into the cache and update its tag

 Multi-way Cache and Associativity

-- On a miss, the new block can go into any free way in that set; overwriting only happens when all k ways are occupied
+- A newly cached block can go into any empty way in that set; overwriting only happens when all k ways are occupied

-Making our 32-byte direct-mapped cache into a 2-way set-associative cache would need 64 bytes
+Making our 32-byte direct-mapped cache into a 2-way set-associative would need 64 bytes

 Lookup is similar: